 Outdated software is one of the major cause of malware infections out there, mostly because they come with many vulnerabilities exploited by cybercriminals.
 Keeping up your software permanently up to date will lower the chances for malicious hackers to get inside your device or limit any possibility for them to infect computers.

 We know it can become a tedious, yet necessary task to constantly update your software, particularly those that patch frequently.
-You can use our Heimdal FREE product that will automatically (and silently) update your software, without any annoying confirmation pop-ups.
+Thor FREE is a great solution that will automatically (and silently) update your software, without any annoying confirmation pop-ups.
 It’s light and unobtrusive, so it won’t slow down your system.

 - Use a complete EDR (endpoint detection and response) solution to keep malware at bay

 One layer of protection is not enough, and you need multiple layers of security to better protect your PC.
 A traffic filtering software will nicely and efficiently complement an antivirus since it scans incoming and outgoing traffic for any malware and then blocks that traffic from entering your PC.
 In other words, it gets difficult for new malware to reach your device.

 Thor Premium Home does everything I mentioned in the paragraph above and is able to protect you from brand new and unlisted malware antivirus software can’t detect.
 It will also sanitize your Internet traffic and block malicious traffic, making sure you have your both financial and confidential information data safe.

 I also added a list of in-depth articles we recommend reading so you can better know how to recognize different signs of malware infection and protect your computer with multiple layers of security.